gaplo917/php_movie_center/README.md

 It is a PHP plugin with tested PHP_version = 5.2, English AND Chinese ONLY

-The online movie database part is based on the source code of https://github.com/glamorous/TMDb-PHP-API.
+One of the class is based on the source code of https://github.com/glamorous/TMDb-PHP-API.
 Big thanks to @Jonas De Smet providing such good php API for accessing themoviedb api.
 It saved me a lot of times.

 WHAT IS IT?
 ================